pulkitent/beluga-coding-challenge/README.md

 7. Run `./gradlew clean bootRun` to start service
 8. Run `./gradlew clean bootJar` to create fat JAR

+## Thought process

+As a supporter of evolutionary design which gets improved iteration by iteration on getting more clear requirements.
+I have tried to implement this project in the same way.
+However, there could be different opinions which I am happy to discuss & open to take as a feedback

 ## Things I have tried to cover

 * I have tried to implement clean architecture having ports, adapters & use-cases (Although business logic was simple,